nubenetes/awesome-kubernetes/docs/message-queue.md

 - [blog.bitsrc.io: Why Microservices Should use Event Sourcing 🌟](https://blog.bitsrc.io/why-microservices-should-use-event-sourcing-9755a54ebfb4) 6 Reasons where you need to use Event Sourcing in Micro-services
 - [==emirayhan.medium.com: What is the difference Message Queue and Message Bus?== 🌟](https://emirayhan.medium.com/what-is-the-difference-message-queue-and-message-bus-7f2e2867eff6)
 - [verraes.net: DDD and Messaging Architectures 🌟](https://verraes.net/2019/05/ddd-msg-arch/) **An overview of my different series on patterns in distributed systems.
 A good collection of Messaging Patterns**
+- [medium.com/event-driven-utopia: Comparing Stateful Stream Processing and Streaming Databases](https://medium.com/event-driven-utopia/comparing-stateful-stream-processing-and-streaming-databases-c8c670f3f4bb) How do these two technologies work? how do they differ, and when is the right time to use them?

 ## RPC vs Messaging